kaelzhang/neuron.js/README.md

 });
 ```

-Notice that not all options could take effect using `neuron.config`, such as `ns`.
+Notice that not all options could take effect using `neuron.config`.
 And also, `path` and `loaded` could not affect modules which are already loaded.

 ## Use neuron as an inline Script